 Adventurers Per Cabin: Cabins in these two districts sleep an average of 10 people using 5 twin-sized bunk beds.

 Electricity: Cabins do not have power.
 If you need to run a CPAP machine, try to stay in a cabin near one of the bathrooms and run an outdoor extension cord during Myth’s game-off time.
 If you run power, do not use an electric heater as it may blow a fuse.

 Heat: These cabins are drafty, are not heated, nor are they insulated.
 During the cooler months, it is recommended you have the suitable sleeping gear to handle the cold.
 You are welcome to move to the heated tavern at any time if you feel you will not be warm enough in your cabin.
-You will need to be out of the inn before the Game starts.
+You will need to be out of the inn before breakfast service starts.

 Candles: We do not allow the use of real candles or open-flame lamps at Myth.
 All light must be battery-powered or glowsticks.